In health care, self-care is any necessary human monitoring function that’s under individual control, thoughtful and self-initiated.

 - Sensory: It helps you nourish your senses — sight, smell, touch, and sound.
 It’s an effective way of bringing your mind to the present moment and helping you lower your stress levels.
 Living in the present moment helps you better cope with any past and future worry you may be feeling.
 These simple, yet powerful self-care activities can be effective ways of becoming more mindful and soothing an anxious, overwhelmed mind.
 EXAMPLES — burning your favorite scented candle, taking a massage, listening to relaxing music, walking barefoot on grass, etc.

 With a little bit of attention to your self-care, your mental health will be better.
 You’ll feel more connected to yourself and the world around you.
-You’ll delight in small pleasures, and nothing will seem quite as difficult as it did before.
+You’ll feel good in small pleasures, and nothing will seem quite as difficult as before.

 Like that car, you must keep yourself tuned up to make sure that you don’t need a complete refurbishment.